jmm288/terraform-php-app/devops-task/README.md

 Considerations:
 1. I wanted to get the ECS Cluster to auto-recognize the ECS Instance I was creating.
 I couldn't get it to work in the amount of time I had though, I just went ahead and manually connected the instance to the cluster.
+2. NEVER EVER commit a PPK key to a Github Repository.
+This is just for proof of concept.

 ### Part 1 Solution Above ###